 In estimating construction costs, it is assumed that the new upgrades and equipment are being installed at present day costs.
 Further, markups are used to estimate the costs for site improvements, yard piping, electrical improvements, I&C and SCADA, and indirect costs incurred by the contractor(s).
 The markup factors listed below for direct project costs including sitework and demo, yard piping, electrical, and SCADA/I&C are based on recent project experience, anticipated project scope, current market conditions, and input from local contractors.
-The markup factors listed below for indirect project costs incurred by the contract project costs incurred by the contractor are based on the following:
+The markup factors listed below for indirect project costs incurred by the contractor are based on the following: